Jack-o'-Lantern Candy Bucket

 - Ask him to fold the ends of the unpainted strip of paper toward the center, to create a "U" shape.
 Unfold so the two "arms" so they are sticking up.
 Carefully glue the back of the painted pumpkin to the edge of the "U" shape.
 It should be self-standing now.

-- Glue the other pumpkin shape to the other side of the "U" shape.
+- Glue the other pumpkin shape to the remaining side of the "U" shape.
 Make sure that both pumpkins are facing the same way.
 The base of your bag is now complete!

 - Have him glue the decorated strip of paper to the inside of the "U" shape to create a handle.
 Cut off any excess paper.

-- Have your little goblin fill his pumpkin patch treat bag with anything he likes!
+- Have your little goblin fill his jack-'o-lantern bucket with anything he likes!